-When we say that the painted pottery is individually Harappan it must be understood that the individuality does not imply an artistic unity with Harappan objects in other media, but only applies to the painted pottery of western inspiration as a distinct and unmistakable unic.
+When we say that the painted pottery is individually Harappan it must be understood that the individuality does not imply an artistic unity with Harappan objects in other media, but only applies to the painted pottery of western inspiration as a distinct and unmistakable unit.
 This brings us to the second paradox, that while these painted designs are typical of Harappan sites they have very little in common with the other local artistic works either in style or in subject.
-The stamp seals comprise the most voluminous body of Harappan artistic products, vet they show an accomplished technique and a sound artistic sense quite different from the painted designs.
+The stamp seals comprise the most voluminous body of Harappan artistic products, yet they show an accomplished technique and a sound artistic sense quite different from the painted designs.
 Moreover, there are on the seals a number of animals and symbols that certainly were familiar in everyday Harappan life, yet with but few exceptions they do not appear on the pottery.
 Only one humped ox is seen on the pottery, which is strange, particularly when we consider that this typically Indian animal is repeatedly portrayed on the ware of Kulli and Mehi in Baluchistan, to which Harappa is culturally related.
 Other animals seen on the seals are wholly missingthe rhinoceros, tiger, water buffalo, crocodile, and elephant.
 There are no mythical or multiple beasts such as the seals have, no swastikas, and no writing-an almost invariable feature of the seals.
-Snakes appear in both media, yet never does the hooded cobra of the seals appear on pottery.11 Humans are found frequently on the seals,12 but none has the one distinguishing feature seen in Fig. 142 and noted on so many of the western painted examples-the upraised hands.
-Nor do we see concentric circles as an all-over pottery design as it was used on Harappan bone.
-13 or the three-lobed rosette used on the statuary and beads.14 One point in common is the ordinary buffalo, often engraved on the
+Snakes appear in both media, yet never does the hooded cobra of the seals appear on pottery.11 Humans are found frequently on the seals, it but none has the one distinguishing feature seen in Fig. 142 and noted on so many of the western painted examples-the upraised hands.
+Nor do we see concentric circles as an all-over pottery design as it was used on Harappan bone,11 or the three-lobed rosette used on the statuary and beads.14 One point in common is the ordinary buffalo, often engraved on the scals,18 and the probable buffalo of Fig. 156.
+But how different they are in style.
+The painted version lacks any of the spark of life that animates the engraved examples.
+The only convincing points of similarity, in style as well as subject, between the painted pottery and other media rest in the peculiar form illustrated in Fig. 174 and in the plant designs, both of which we have already noted as characteristically local conceptions.
+We may also assume that the most common of all the forms of painted pottery animal life, the peafowl, was a local concept, though even it is not represented in any other medium.
+The jungle fowl, another local element in the painter's repertoire, is also not represented on the scals.
+With the plants we have the two scals representing pipal leaves16 and the common painted equivalent seen in Fig. 121.
+Several seals show foliage or plant formation like that in Fig. 136,17 and at least one has the form seen horizontally in Figs. 132-3.18 A certain resemblance exists between the animals of Fig. 145 and the votive animal figurines in pottery, though the crudeness of the latter may mean that the likeness is fortuitous.
+But no resemblances in skill or style exist between the quite accomplished sculpture and the living forms depicted on vases.18

-M-d, pl. cxvi, 29.

-Ibid., pl. cxxxii.
+11 M-d, pl. cxvi, 29.
+14 Ibid., pl. cxxxii.

-Ibid., pls. xii, 12-14, 17-19, 22; cxvi, 1, 29.
-14 Ibid., pls. xcviii; cxlvi, 40, 49, 53; clii, 17.
+12 Had., pls. xii, 12-14, 17-19, 22; cxvi, 1, 29 14 Had., pls. xcviii; cxivi, 40, 49, 53: ciii, 17-